MicrosoftDocs/azure-docs/articles/search/cognitive-search-aml-skill.md

 ## What skill parameters to use

-All the AML parameters are optional because they depend on what authentication your AML service requires, if any.
+Which AML skill parameters are required depends on what authentication your AML service uses, if any.
 AML services provide three authentication options:

 * [Key-Based Authentication](https://docs.microsoft.com/azure/machine-learning/concept-enterprise-security#authentication-for-web-service-deployment).
 A static key is provided to authenticate scoring requests from AML skills
   * Use the _uri_ and _key_ parameters